CEA-MetroCarac/cdsaxs/paper/paper.md

 # Summary

 Miniaturizing transistors, the fundamental components of integrated circuits, poses significant challenges for the semiconductor industry.
 Accurate measurement of these features during production is essential to ensure the creation of high-quality chips.
 However, conventional in-line metrology techniques are approaching their limitations.
-To address these challenges, the industry is turning to advanced X-ray-based metrology [@sunday2015].
+To address these challenges, the industry is turning to advanced X-ray based metrology [@sunday2015].

 CD-SAXS (Critical Dimension Small Angle X-ray Scattering) is an emerging and promising technique in this field.
 Studies[@sunday_2015] have demonstrated the effectiveness of CD-SAXS in accurately characterizing the shape and spacing of nanometer-scale patterns.
 The cdsaxs package is designed to offer comprehensive simulation and fitting tools for CD-SAXS synchrotron data, supporting researchers in advancing this innovative technology.